-Material Flow Time: Inventory that is partially built, but not yet completed. roduction work-in-process is used to measure material flow time.
+Material Flow Time: Inventory that is partially built, but not yet completed. production work-in-process is used to measure material flow time.

 Material Handling: The process of moving material from a warehouse or staging to the point of use – often at an operator’s workstation.

 Mean: Sum of all responses divided by the sample size.